-- Operation Mode: Select the mode you want the access point to operate in. - o AP: refer to pagexxxx for additional information. - o Wireless Client: refer to page xxx for additional information - o Bridge: refer to page xxx for additional information - AP Repeater: refer to page xxx for additional information to operate the device as an access point. - Wireless Network Name (SSID): This acronym stands for Service Set Identifier and is the name of your wireless network.
-You can manually enter the wireless network you want to repeat.
+- o Wireless Client: refer to page13 for additional information - o Bridge: refer to page 16 for additional information - AP Repeater: refer to page18 for additional information to operate the device as an access point. - Wireless Network Name (SSID): This acronym stands for Service Set Identifier and is the name of your wireless network.
+You can manually enter the wireless network you want to repeat. - Broadcast SSID: - Enable: Access point will broadcast the your wireless network name (SSID), making it easier for wireless clients to find the wireless network.